Government by algorithm: Criticism

 There is also a serious concern that gaming by the regulated parties might occur, once more transparency is brought into the decision making by algorithmic governance, regulated parties might try to manipulate their outcome in own favor and even use adversarial machine learning.
 According to Harari, the conflict between democracy and dictatorship is seen as a conflict of two different data-processing systems—AI and algorithms may swing the advantage toward the latter by processing enormous amounts of information centrally.

-In 2018, the Netherlands employed an algorithmic system SyRI (Systeem Risico Indicatie) to detect citizens perceived being high risk for committing welfare fraud, which quietly flagged thousands of people to investigators.
+In 2018, the Netherlands employed an algorithmic system SyRI (Systeem Risico Indicatie) to detect citizens perceived as being high risk for committing welfare fraud, which quietly flagged thousands of people to investigators.
 This caused a public protest.
 The district court of Hague shut down SyRI referencing Article 8 of the European Convention on Human Rights (ECHR).

 The contributors of the 2019 documentary iHuman expressed apprehension of "infinitely stable dictatorships" created by government AI.

 Due to public criticism, the Australian government announced the suspension of Robodebt scheme key functions in 2019, and a review of all debts raised using the programme.

 In 2020, algorithms assigning exam grades to students in the UK sparked open protest under the banner "Fuck the algorithm."
 This protest was successful and the grades were taken back.

 In 2020, the US government software ATLAS, which run on Amazon Cloud, sparked uproar from activists and Amazon's own employees.

-In 2021, Eticas Foundation has launched a database of governmental algorithms called Observatory of Algorithms with Social Impact (OASI).
+In 2021, Eticas Foundation launched a database of governmental algorithms called Observatory of Algorithms with Social Impact (OASI).

+A 2023 Annual Review synthesis highlights that regulating government use of AI requires sociotechnical design that addresses accountability, transparency, and bias.